Nice to meet you!

 and our childcare is from birth-5th grade (to help you focus)

-A typical worship service at Unity goes for about 1 1/2 hours.
+A typical worship service at Unity is about an hour and a half long.

 After the service,